awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-conversion.md

 + [TRUNCATECOLUMNS](#copy-truncatecolumns) <a name="copy-data-conversion-parameters"></a>Data Conversion Parameters

 ACCEPTANYDATE   <a name="copy-acceptanydate"></a>
 Allows any date format, including invalid formats such as `00/00/00 00:00:00`, to be loaded without generating an error\.
 This parameter applies only to TIMESTAMP and DATE columns\.
 Always use ACCEPTANYDATE with the DATEFORMAT parameter\.
-If the date format for the data does not match the DATEFORMAT specification, Amazon Redshift inserts a NULL value into that field\.
+If the date format for the data doesn't match the DATEFORMAT specification, Amazon Redshift inserts a NULL value into that field\.

 ACCEPTINVCHARS \[AS\] \['*replacement\_char*'\]   <a name="copy-acceptinvchars"></a>
 Enables loading of data into VARCHAR columns even if the data contains invalid UTF\-8 characters\.
 When ACCEPTINVCHARS is specified, COPY replaces each invalid UTF\-8 character with a string of equal length consisting of the character specified by *replacement\_char*\.
 For example, if the replacement character is '`^`', an invalid three\-byte character will be replaced with '`^^^`'\.
  The replacement character can be any ASCII character except NULL\.
 The default is a question mark \( ? \)\.
 For information about invalid UTF\-8 characters, see [Multibyte Character Load Errors](multi-byte-character-load-errors.md)\.
 COPY returns the number of rows that contained invalid UTF\-8 characters, and it adds an entry to the [STL\_REPLACEMENTS](r_STL_REPLACEMENTS.md) system table for each affected row, up to a maximum of 100 rows for each node slice\.
-Additional invalid UTF\-8 characters are also replaced, but those replacement events are not recorded\.
+Additional invalid UTF\-8 characters are also replaced, but those replacement events aren't recorded\.
-If ACCEPTINVCHARS is not specified, COPY returns an error whenever it encounters an invalid UTF\-8 character\.
+If ACCEPTINVCHARS isn't specified, COPY returns an error whenever it encounters an invalid UTF\-8 character\.
 ACCEPTINVCHARS is valid only for VARCHAR columns\.

 BLANKSASNULL   <a name="copy-blanksasnull"></a>